-To set a professional standard as expected by industry, it is important that the correct uniform (according to PAT guidelines) for both the learners and teacher are important.
+To set a professional standard as expected by industry, it is important that the correct uniform (according to PAT guidelines) for both the learners and teacher are important for practical lessons and PAT exams.

 The teacher allocates marks on the prescribed recording sheet for each lesson.
 Marks are recorded in both teacher and learner evidence.
 These recorded marks must correlate and align accurately.